outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

         - identify differences caused by concept on different interfaces (different intent of fake data vs. valid data)
           - identify error types in differences (fake data that can look like valid data)
             - identify structures to identify error type (combination of low-cost signals without high-cost soft-required identifying signals)
-              - identify structural solutions to error types
+              - identify structural solutions to error types (add hard requirement in case where error type structure occurs)
-                - apply filter 'check structural solutions impact on existing solution metrics'
+                - apply filter 'check structural solutions impact on existing solution metrics' (check for error types like false similarities in this solution, in the form of counterexamples)

+  - solution filtering logic needs to generate counterexamples
+  - 'false similarities' system problem type can also be applied instead of the conceptual route above

 - example: frame a relevant insight to persuade a particular audience